hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/elastic.md

 display text contains a word starting with "press", such as `http://loinc.org|8478-0` - "Mean blood pressure".
 This extension is only valid at the type level, and requires that Extended Lucene Indexing be enabled.

+## Resource Storage

+As an experimental feature with the extended indexing, the full resource can be stored in the search index.
+This allows some queries to return results without using the relational database.